Secretary vs Administrative Assistant: What Sets Them Apart?

 - being professional at all times

-Looking at the Role of a Secretary
+What is the Role of a Secretary?

 With this, business owners are expecting secretaries to be organized when it comes to business matters.
 They are scheduling daily, weekly, and monthly meetings, making and confirming appointments with the company clients, and overseeing the schedule of the higher officials.